GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 By progressing through a curriculum of easier to harder problems, earlier topics provide strong foundations so the student (AI) is ready for the subsequent topics.
 The curriculum would be literally a curriculum of undergraduate computer science education (with proofs):

 - Basics.
-How do write a function.
+How to write a function.
 Prove statements about a function.
 - Write recursive functions.
 Prove statements about recursive functions via induction
 - Data structure and algorithms.
 Proofs of both correctness and efficiency
 - Depending on need, go into other areas of computer science that has a rigorous foundation.
 E.g.,  AI topics like constraint satisfaction, Markov Decision Processes, learning theory.
 Linear algebra, linear programming, convex optimization.
 Parallel algorithms, cryptography...